cmanziel/ImageEditor/README.md

 - STATE_DRAW: every frame the PointBuffer class' InsertPoint method is called:
 First of all are defined the x and y boundaries of a grid of points around the cursor position Then the points in this grid are iterated through:
-Firstly is checked if the current point (*m_Grid[y][x]*) is draw, if it is then skip to the next one.
+Firstly is checked if the current point (*m_Grid[y][x]*) is already drawn, if it is then skip to the next one.
 If the point is inside the brush area and is not already drawn then its flag field *drawn* and its *p_color* field are updated, and their values update the buffer object's data store at the offset given by the *offset* field

 - STATE_ERASE: every frame the PointBuffer class' RemovePoint method is called:
 As in the InsertPoint function the point is checked if inside the brush area boundaries, then if it is already not drawn.